jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/infantry_regiment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Airborne Heavy Regiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Requires Artillery Brigade.
 With two machine guns and a mortar, It can stand one on one with other infantries.
-Still you don't want to throw them into regular battles as they are more expensive.
+Still you don't want to throw them into regular battles as they are way too expensive.
 You want to drop them to destroy high value targets like unguarded depots.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SAS Commandos